 Special Use Permits

-Are you a neighbor of King County park land?
-King County park lands include 175 miles of regional trails, 200 parks, 215 miles of backcountry trails and 28,000 acres of open space.
-These lands are the public’s natural treasures and home to many native species of plants, birds and animals.
-To help preserve and protect these valuable areas, King County Parks wants to work with neighbors and others who enjoy our parks to clarify boundaries and promote the proper use of park lands.
+Are you a neighbor of public land owned by King County Parks?
+King County Parks stewards 200 parks, 175 miles of regional trails, and 28,000 acres of open space.
+These lands are our community's natural treasures and as steward, King County Parks is responsibly for protecting these assets now and for future generations for the benefit and use by the public.
+King County Parks seeks to work with neighbors and others property owners to clarify boundaries and promote the appropriate use of our public lands.

 What is a Special Use Permit and when do I need one?